Sharp Nemesis NXT: Racing history

 The prototype Nemesis NXT, bearing the race number 3X (N333XT) and piloted by Jon Sharp, achieved a significant victory by winning the 2008 Reno Air Races Sport Class championship.
 During this competition, the aircraft established a new record speed for the race, reaching an impressive 392 mph.
 Throughout the ten-day event, Sharp set a heat record of 393 mph and, during the qualification stage, achieved a record-breaking speed of 409.297 mph.
 This marked the first time a racer in this particular class had surpassed the 400 mph speed barrier, a feat typically associated with Unlimited Class racing aircraft.
 Additionally, a second Nemesis NXT, designated as race number 42 and fielded by Relentless Racing, secured a respectable fifth-place finish, achieving an average speed of 336.526 mph during the gold race.

 Jon Sharp, having accumulated the highest number of wins in the history of racing, announced his retirement from Pylon Racing in August 2011.
 In 2015, he received an invitation to donate his prototype Nemesis NXT to the National Air and Space Museum.
 The aircraft was subsequently delivered in 2018 by Crew Chief Steve Hill and race pilot Justin Phillipson.
 Initially, museum directors intended to exhibit the aircraft in the Nation of Speed gallery at the museum's central location.
 However, due to its size, it was determined that the aircraft could not fit through the access door of that particular building.
 Consequently, the Nemesis NXT was relocated to the Steven F. Udvar-Hazy Center in Fairfax County, Virginia.
 It is currently on permanent display (as of 2022) in the Boeing Aviation Hangar, where it stands alongside its older counterpart, the Nemesis.

-The livery of the aircraft on display at the Smithsonian National Air and Space Museum in Washington, which won the Super Sport category in 2009, was designed by renowned Italian designer Mirco Pecorari, blending style and aerodynamics into a true racing icon.
+The livery of the aircraft on display at the Smithsonian National Air and Space Museum in Washington, which won the Super Sport category in 2009, was designed by Italian designer Mirco Pecorari.